Generalizing Dynamic Mode Decomposition: Balancing Accuracy and Expressiveness in Koopman Approximations: Preliminaries

-Note that if the dictionary $D$ spans a Koopman-invariant subspace, then EDMD completely captures the behavior of the Koopman operator on $\Span(D)$.
-As a result, $\| \dy - \dx\Kedmd\|_F=0$, and~\eqref{eq:EDMD-predictor-dictionary}-\eqref{eq:EDMD-predictor-function} provide exact predictions, independently of the initial condition and the data used for training EDMD.
 A final note regarding EDMD is that it is not designed to work with data corrupted with measurement noise.
 Hence, data pre-processing might be needed to take full advantage of the methods proposed in the paper, which rely on~EDMD.